 - No additional topics: (default) Allow access to only device-specific topics

-- Only the following additional topics… : Allow access to device-specific topics and specific custom topics.
+- Only the following topics…: Allow access to device-specific topics and only the listed custom topics.

 Note: Device restrictions cannot be edited after the key is created, while MQTT Topic can be edited after key creation.

 After creating, the newly generated key and secret will be displayed.
 You will either need to copy your key and secret to a secure location or download them to a file on your computer.

 IMPORTANT: Losant does not store key secrets, and they cannot be recovered or regenerated if lost.
 If you fail to save your key secret before closing the window, you will have to generate a new access key / secret pair.

 After you’ve saved your access key and secret, check the “I have copied my access key and secret to a safe place” box and click “Close Window”.

 - Click the switch alongside the access key in the list view, OR

 - From the access key’s detail page, toggle the switch from “active” to “inactive”.

 If an access key is no longer needed, or you believe it has been compromised, you may permanently delete it by:

 Delete Access Keybutton on the access key’s detail page